-Stock futures cautious as China trade tariffs take effect
+Stock futures lower as China trade tariffs take effect

 China's customs authority, said China will levy tariffs on 545 items worth $34 billion in response to U.S.'s tariffs, according to the China Daily newspaper.

-In Asia, the Shanghai Composite index gained 0.4%.
+In Asia, the Shanghai Composite index finished the day up 0.5%, but 3.5% lower for the week.

 Hong Kong’s Hang Seng was up 0.4%.